jnphr/jnphr/README.md

-### Junior Python Developer
+### Software Design and Development
-Interested in Designing and Building Intuitive Solutions
+A business analyst and software designer, interested in designing and building intuitive solutions

 <!--
 **jnphr/jnphr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.